 Consider the plaintiffs in Apfel v.
 Prudential-Bache Securities, Inc.7 Their big idea was to computerize the trading of municipal bonds, which at the time circulated as paper certificates.
 This too was an idea unprotected by intellectual property law.
 (The plaintiffs attempted to get a patent, but were unsuccessful.)
-They approached Prudential-Bache, an investment bank, and the following ensued:
+They approached Prudential-Bache, an investment bank, and negotiated a sale of the idea in exchange for ongoing royalties.
+It was a striking success.
+Prudential was the first underwriter to use a computerized platform, and the rest of the municipal bond market rapidly switched over to computerized records.